spatialstatisticsupna/bigDM/README.md

 ## Basic Use
 See the [vignette](https://emi-sstcdapp.unavarra.es/bigDM/bigDM.html) for further details and examples using this package.

+When using this package, please cite the following paper:

+Orozco-Acosta, E., Adin, A., and Ugarte, M.D.
+(2021).
+Scalable Bayesian modeling for smoothing disease risks in large spatial data sets using INLA. _Spatial Statistics (accepted for publication)._ https://arxiv.org/abs/2007.07724

 ## Copyright and license
 Licensed under the GPL-3 License.
 [Full license here](/LICENSE.md).